The total guide to mobile app marketing in 2025

 5. Build user personas

 A user persona is a data-driven profile of your app’s ideal user.
-It combines all your customer research into an avatar that represents your target user’s demographics, background, mobile choices, interests, and other key identifiers.
+It combines all your customer research into an avatar that represents your target user’s demographics, mobile choices, interests, and other key identifiers.

 User personas help you get a clear picture of your target audience, understand their needs, and align your app’s features and UX with their wants and expectations.
 They help you stay focused your audience’s: